 You cannot get HIV through casual contact.
 This means you cannot get HIV or AIDS from hugging, kissing, dancing, or shaking hands with an infected person.

-HIV is not spread through air, water or insect bites.
+HIV does not spread through air, water, or insect bites.

-wasting syndrome.
-Untreated HIV/AIDS can cause severe weight loss, often with diarrhoea, chronic weakness, and fever.
+Wasting syndrome.
+Untreated HIV/AIDS can cause severe weight loss, often with diarrhea, chronic weakness, and fever.

 Kidney disease.
 HIV-associated kidney disease (HIVAN) is an inflammation of the small filters in the kidneys that help remove excess fluid and waste products from your blood and transfer them to your urine.
 It usually affects people of black or Hispanic descent.